 Walk and Bike to School Colorado!

-Another successful Bike and Roll to School Day is behing us!
-Thank you to all who shared glimpses of your celebrations with us.
+A new school year will soon be getting underway, with Walk and Roll to School Day right around the corner!
+We'll update here when registration is open for the special day.
 Please always register your events at walkbiketoschool.org .
 Registering your events regardless of whether or not they are scheduled to take place on the official dates for these special events helps us track participation boosts Colorado's ranking among participating states.
 We have consistently made the top ten nationwide!

 The Colorado Department of Transportation (CDOT) encourages schools across Colorado to participate in Walk to School Day (October) and Bike to School Day (May) each year.
 Walk and Bike to School Days are great opportunities to galvanize visibility for walking and bicycling to and from school.
 They are wonderful times to get kids out practicing their skills and safety rules and for parents and caregivers to experience how safe and fun it is for their child(ren) to walk and bike to and from school.